2022 Rate Changes

 Why are my rates changing?

 One of our responsibilities at BWA is to protect the health of our community through wastewater (sanitary sewer) collection.
 That’s why we hired outside consultants to examine our long-term financial needs so that we may continue maintaining and upgrading pipes and equipment throughout the system.
-To help ensure that we can make these investments, we are following their advice by increasing wastewater rates by 6.5% on May 1, but drinking water rates will not change at this time.
+To help ensure that we can make these investments, in 2021 we followed their advice by increasing wastewater rates by 6.5%.
+This year, effective June 1, wastewater rates are changing again, and will reflect a change to winter quarter average billing.
+This methodology was authorized for implementation by the BWA Board on October 5, 2021, and formally adopted, along with the corresponding wastewater rates, by resolution on May 3, 2022 (Resolution 2022-02).

 How will BWA invest the additional funds?